 - Giving current enrollees and future enrollees of Medicaid the option to opt out of the Medicaid program and enroll in the Medicare program for coverage, giving Medicaid enrollees the freedom to choose to be covered by a broader and more comprehensive federal health program.

 - Giving states the flexibility to establish their own benefits package, set their own premiums, as well as deductibles and cost sharing standards should they choose to expand Medicaid to make coverage available to every state resident, so long as all essential health benefits outlined in the ACA are covered and premiums do not exceeds 8.5% of income.

 The final step in the path towards achieving Medicare for all in the United States lies in a gradual expansion of the Medicare program to provide immediate coverage for the uninsured, underinsured, and young Americans while giving the health care market a few years to adjust to the Medicare for all, single payer system that it will eventually become.
-By expanding Medicare through this process, we would be able to Some policy suggestions I have for lawmakers to establish a public option through an expansion of Medicare include:
+By expanding Medicare through this process, we would be able to ensure universal access to publicly funded health care for all Americans by the end of the transition process.
+Some policy suggestions I have for lawmakers to establish a public option through an expansion of Medicare include:

 - Expanding the Medicare program and offering it as a public option in the ACA federal exchange in the third year of the transition process and subsequently as public option for all Americans looking to switch or gain coverage to be able to buy into, providing security and freedom of choice to consumers who have been burdened by or are worried about underinsurance, high deductibles, or premium rate hikes in the health insurance marketplace.